bg-write/candyfloss-flask/README.md

 [Return to top](#top)

+### Python

+A high-level, interpreted programming language that is widely used in web development, scientific computing, data analysis, artificial intelligence, and more.

+### Beautiful Soup

+A Python library used for web scraping purposes to extract the data from HTML and XML files.
+It provides a set of simple methods to navigate and search the parse tree created from the HTML/XML source.

+### Requests

+A Python library used for making HTTP requests.
+It provides a simple and elegant way to send HTTP/1.1 requests using Python.
+It supports HTTP/2, SSL/TLS, and authentication.

+### lxml

+A Python library used for processing XML and HTML documents.
+It provides a simple and powerful API to parse, validate, and manipulate XML and HTML documents.

+### Pytest

+A Python testing framework used to write and run unit tests and a popular alternative to Python's built-in unit test module.

+### Pylint

+A Python library used for analyzing Python source code for errors and enforcing coding standards.
+It provides a set of rules and guidelines to help improve the quality and maintainability of Python code.

+### yapf

+A Python library used for formatting Python code according to a consistent style.
+It provides a simple and configurable way to automatically format Python code.

 ### Flask

 A micro web framework written in Python.
 It is classified as a micro-framework because it does not require particular tools or libraries.

+### PythonAnywhere

+A cloud-based Python development and hosting platform.
+It provides a web-based Python development environment, a Python web hosting service, and a set of tools and features to help developers build and deploy Python applications easily.

 ### Virtual Environment